pop42/mac-setup/README.md

 After installing vscode, open it from Applications, hit cmd+shift+P to open the Command Pallet, type *shell* and select *install code command in path*.
 Now you can type _code ._ from anywhere to open vscode to your current directory.
 Or _code ~/projects/whatever_ to automatically open up that directory or file in vscode.

+To set some great initial settings for vscode, go to [vscode_settings](https://raw.githubusercontent.com/pop42/mac-setup/master/vscode_settings.json) and copy the content.
+Then with vscode active, go to **code > preferences > settings** with **user settings** selected, click on the elipses (...) on the right and select **open settings.json** and replace the content  with what you copied from my vscode_settings.